ashutoshmjain/gita/src/thought.md

 His grandfather `Sakti Muni`, was first to comprehend eternal `Karmyoga` - the nature of rise of consciousness (`Vishnu`).
 And his great-grandfather `Vaśiṣṭha` was titled `Bramhrishi` - the first guardian of spoken wisdom.

+# Thought
 ----

 Invocation of the primal force, at neural levels, is an invitation to conflicting "thoughts" - to play all their cards.
 They fight, and they scheme against each other; or in favor of some.
 They hallucinate in groups and then more subgroups.
-They leave one sometimes full of vibrancy, other times almost dead.  `Krishna Dwaipayana` was destined to churn thousands of sacred insights from sages (`Rishies`) - old and new.
+They leave one sometimes fully vibrant, other times almost dead.  `Krishna Dwaipayana` was destined to churn thousands of sacred insights from sages (`Rishies`) - old and new.
 Most of the time collectively converging onto "truth" but many other times conflicting.
 He catalogued their wisdom into four foundational spoken volumes - the `Vedas`.
 For this legendary work, he was conferred the coveted title in literature - `Ved Vyasa` (the chief editor of Vedas).

 This work, in itself, was virtuous enough to dedicate many lives; though `Dwaipayana` was just getting started !
 He was waiting for a divine [^divine] prompt.
 His purpose was to welcome the full-incarnation [^8th] of `Vishnu`, understand the wisdom 'as is', and preserve it in human mind through one of the most potent narratives ever told - [Bhagvad Gita](./bhagvadGita.md) .

-> As a complimentary gift, to ensure everyone had fair access - through space and time - he ushered humanity from spoken word to the written text - a new experiential universe of narratives.
+> As a complimentary gift, to ensure everyone had fair access - anywhere anytime - he ushered humanity from spoken word to the written text - a new experiential universe of narratives.
 It was like commissioning the hypertext internet of that time.
 The immensity of his purpose, rightfully so, made him one of the immortal-eights [^immortals] in Hindu tradition.